 Elverson real estate is some of the most expensive in Pennsylvania, although Elverson house values don't compare to the most expensive real estate in the U.S.

 Elverson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Elverson is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Elverson who work in sales jobs (14.06%), management occupations (13.54%), and office and administrative support (10.59%).
+Overall, Elverson is a borough of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Elverson who work in management occupations (12.36%), sales jobs (11.42%), and food service (9.08%).

 The people who call Elverson home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Elverson residents report their race to be White, followed by Asian.
-Important ancestries of people in Elverson include Irish, English, Italian, and Dutch.
+The greatest number of Elverson residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Elverson include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Elverson is English.
-Other important languages spoken here include Persian and German.
+Other important languages spoken here include Spanish and German/Yiddish.